VICS-CORE/stats/docs/_posts/2020-04-30-has-india-peaked-yet.md

 ### Results

-Updated: May 5, 2020.
+First Updated: May 5, 2020.
 We plan to update these results every few days.
 So please check back for any changes.

 Last Updated: May 19, 2020.
-Russia peaked on May 11th.
+[Russia](#Russia1905) peaked on May 11th.
 However it's death chart has not yet peaked.
 We have added a second chart for the country.
+Other charts have not been updated as they have not moved categories.

 ![India][in_chart]